-• EarlyOom 5 months ago
+• EarlyOom a year ago

 We put together an open-source collection of Pydantic schemas for a variety of document categories (W2 filings, invoices etc.), including instructions for how to get structured JSON responses from any visual input with the model of your choosing.
 Run everything locally.

-• joatmon-snoo 5 months ago
+• joatmon-snoo a year ago

 Super cool!
 We at BAML had been thinking about doing something like this for our ecosystem as well - we’d love to add BAML models to this repo!